MarmadileManteater/yaytapi/README.md

 This uses [yayti](https://github.com/MarmadileManteater/yayti) for extraction and formatting of data from 📺YT.

-## ❗ Intention

-This is not meant to be a replacement for Invidious or the Invidious API.
-The primary intention of this project is to be a yt extractor that you can run on your local network and access with existing applications which already use Invidious _(such as FreeTube)_.

 ## 🛠 Arguments
 - `--use-android-endpoint`
   - Enables use of the android client info when accessing the `/player` endpoint